 Job, when he builds a new life after all his troubles, constructs his house with four entrances so that guests might come from all directions.
 This reflects a midrash describing Abraham's tent being open on four sides for the same reason: radical hospitality.
 The point is not so much that one might entertain angels unawares, but something far more challenging.
 The rich and varied folklore of Christ or Elijah disguised as the stranger or beggar (or harlot, sexton, matchmaker, Roman soldier, Arab, Persian, elegant horseman) alerts the listener of the tale to look beyond appearances into the holy.
 Never turn away the stranger at the gate, say these stories.
 A habit of wondering if the beggar is the Christ is good training.

 The meditations: Jesus' comment about placing yourself at table reminded me of the concept Dante struggles to embrace in Paradise - the placement of saints in the gyres of planets.
 Don't you mind being "lower" than the other saints? he wants to know.
 "His will is our peace," is the answer (meditation one).
 Francis of Assisi's revelation after forcing himself to kiss the leper illustrates for me the transformative breakthrough of loving neighbor (meditation two).
-If we are called to the banquet, we are also called to imitate that banquet (meditation three) taking on the role of host just as we have enjoyed being invited ourselves.
+If I am called to the banquet, I am also called to imitate that banquet (meditation three) taking on the role of host just as I have enjoyed being invited myself.

-Meditation One The Seating Arrangement in Paradise Dante asks Piccarda if she doesn't mind her "low" place in heaven.
+Meditation One (introit) The Seating Arrangement in Paradise Dante asks Piccarda if she doesn't mind her "low" place in heaven.
 But tell me, you whose happiness is here, Have you no hankering to go up higher, To win more insight or a love more dear?
 She answers that their love has laid their wills to rest, anything that "jangles" with the will of God is not desirable.
 The saints wills united to God IS bliss.
 Nay, 'tis the essence of our blissful fate To Dwell in the divine will's radius, Wherein our wills themselves are integrate;